More Than ‘Good’ & ‘Bad’ Cholesterol Are You Missing Key Heart Markers?

 Why does it matter?

-Unlike other cholesterol markers, Lp(a) is almost entirely determined by genetics—meaning diet and lifestyle won’t lower it.
+Unlike other cholesterol markers, Lp(a) is almost entirely determined by genetics which means diet and lifestyle won’t lower it.
 If you have high Lp(a), the key is to be extra mindful of other risk factors and work on reducing overall cardiovascular risk.
 While there are currently no widely available treatments to lower Lp(a), new drugs are in development.

 ApoB and ApoA1: The Better Balance Test